clubdeck/clubdeck.github.io/index.md

 * Record a Clubhouse room, restream it to 30+ social networks, transcribe it in real-time.
 * Search your room in real-time by name or bio: never miss the opportunity to bring up interesting people on stage.
 * Display follower counts for the members of your audience: find that hidden influencer in your room.
+* Get real-time insights about the audience: gender split, areas of interest
+* Export your audience for further analysis
 * Manage your clubs and set up events in one click.
 Save templates for recurring events.
 * Set up a back channel chat to coordinate live with co-moderators.
 * Find key people to invite on stage by browsing your audience's bios in a breeze.